 Then there is the story of Jiang Zi Ya.
 A hero who prefers mounting deers over horses.

-However, no matter how engaging these stories are, the deer is almost always depicted to accompany Shou when used in feng shui symbolism.
+However, no matter how engaging these stories are, the mammal is almost always depicted to accompany Shou when used in feng shui symbolism.

 Thus, is it generally known as a longevity symbol even though it also has wealth and prosperity connotations to it.